 Safety Management Graduate Certificate

 Indiana State University offers an online safety management graduate certificate for graduate students who want to study and apply the principles of workplace safety and U.S. governments regulations for occupational safety in their professional careers.
-This program is open to students enrolled in graduate degree programs (except for occupational safety management) at Indiana State University.
+This program is open ONLY to students enrolled in graduate degree programs (except for occupational safety management) at Indiana State University.

 - This online program includes a group of four courses (12 credits combined) representing fundamental principles and concepts of the accident prevention theory and application of safety management.